 The Tires In A Turn

 At relatively low speeds (parking lot maneuvers) the vehicle turns according to the geometric alignment of the wheels.
 The wheels roll in the direction they are heading, and the vehicle turns about the point established by a projection of the front axles intersecting a projection of the rear axle.
 As speed increases, the actual turn center moves forward due to the slip angle of the tires.
-Click on Figure 1 below to retrieve a drawing that illustrates the location of the turn center.
+Figure 1 below illustrates the location of the turn center.

 Slip angle is related to the lateral load or cornering force of the tire.
 As lateral loads increase due to higher cornering speeds, tires creep to the outside of the turn and therefore move in a direction that is different from their heading.
 The difference between the tire’s heading and the direction of travel is called the slip angle.

 Vertical load on the tires has an effect on the lateral cornering force generated at a given slip angle.
 In general, cornering force increases as the vertical load increases, but the increase is not proportional to the load.
 The tire’s ability to develop cornering force, in relation to its vertical load, is known as its “cornering coefficient”.
 Tire cornering coefficient declines as vertical load increases.
 However, the inertial forces of a vehicle in a turn increase in proportion to the increase in weight.
 Consequently, tires that are more lightly loaded can handle greater g-loads during turns, which is a feature that is especially relevant to the handling characteristics of low mass vehicles.
 The graph in Figure 2 shows the relationship between vertical load and cornering coefficient (click on the link to retrieve the image).
 The coefficient is determined by the percentage of rated load that is represented by the actual vertical load imposed on the tire.